dialogue-host/requirements/README.md

   - governing organ
     - admission process
       - based on implication level, understanding and accordance with project aims, epistemology and methodology
+      - belief that the best way to organize human society is for it to function democratically on every aspect, including its productive and economical processes.
       - measured through
         - one on one meetings
         - reading/watching the corpus
-        - listening to friends and family's experiances on the topics covered in the corpus
+        - listening to friends and family's experiences on the topics covered in the corpus
         - creating content (articles/conferences/videos/podcasts/...) on some of these topics
-    - internal transformative justice
+    - transformative justice
+      - in case of an aggression
+        - victim's safety, healing and agency
+        - offender accountability and transformation
+        - community response and accountability
+        - transformation of the community and social conditions that create and perpetuate violence
       - investigation, jugement, exclusion, reparation and rehabilitation processes
       - organisational transformation process
     - continuous internal transformation process
+    - be consequent : say what you do and do what you say
     - decision process through contextualization report, synthesis committees and ranked pairs voting
     - elected and revocable coordination roles
   - contributor agora